-WHAT ARE THE BENEFITS OF LOOSENING UP TIGHT HIPS?
+WHAT ARE THE BENEFITS OF INCREASING HIP MOBILITY?

 “Yoga has helped to increase my hip mobility, making me more mobile on the bike, without having to fight against tight joints.
 It has greatly improved my cornering technique and made me faster!”
 MTB Yogi, Étienne Florentin

 Here are some of the benefits of loosening up tight hips:

 - Generate more power and speed on the bike.

 - Transfer your weight smoothly and efficiently to optimise control and reduce fatigue.